AdobeDocs/experience-manager-cloud-service.en/help/assets/upgrade-assets-ultimate-package.md

    ![AEM Assets select individual environments in Environments section](assets/aem-assets-select-individual-environments.png)

-   The status of the environment displays `Updating Product Profiles` while the new product profiles are being added and subsequently displays `Running` when the process id=s complete.
+   The status of the environment displays `Updating Product Profiles` while the new product profiles are being added and subsequently displays `Running` when the process is complete.

+   You must add product profiles to all environments available in the program, individually or all environments together, before executing the next step.

 1. Click **[!UICONTROL Upgrade]**.
+The **[!UICONTROL Upgrade]** option displays only when you execute the previous step.

    ![Last step in the upgrade process](assets/aem-assets-upgrade-button.png)